 Riding in general was part of the social status of the nobility and empire, for they would boast of their horses as part of their objects of art, sculptures, paintings, silver and gold.
 This was also the reason why it was important for them to try and preserve it for future generations.

-The school building is located near the Michael Platz square, in the Hofburg Palace complex.
+The school building is located near the Michaelerplatz Square, in the Hofburg Palace complex.
 It is open to visitors who can visit to watch the training and performances of experienced riders.

-For tourists and residents of Vienna, the school presents special riding shows, a kind of ballet that shows remarkable harmony between skilled riders and the Lippitzian horses.
-These performances take place in a beautifully decorated riding hall and the sounds of classical music, such as Viennese waltzes written by Johann Strauss’s son.
+For tourists and residents of Vienna, the school presents special riding shows, a kind of ballet that shows remarkable harmony between skilled riders and the Lipizzan horses.
+These performances take place in a beautifully decorated riding hall and the sounds of classical music, such as Viennese waltzes written by Johann Strauss’s son, are played.
 The riders ride the horses in an elegant way that once characterized the noblemen of the era of the Austro-Hungarian Empire and today is a souvenir of the past.